 Up to seven members may participate on any Odyssey of the Mind team from Primary through Division IV.
 There is no minimum number of team members required but we recommend each team has at least five, preferably six or seven.
 In competition, seven team members may participate in the presentation of the long-term solution and in spontaneous.
-If there are less than seven team members the team's spontaneous score might be adversely affected.
 Be prepared to go to competition with one or two team members missing in case of illness or other unexpected absence.
 Team members should practice sharing roles and covering for each other and all should be prepared for every type of spontaneous problem.